 Bonus!
 Whole-Family YouTube Workout Video For Parents & Kids:

 ACME Crimenet’s Sing, Stretch, and Shape Up

 OK, so this YouTube workout video is for kids, but sometimes I enjoy incorporating my child into my workouts!
 Sing, Stretch, and Shape Up is a cartoon-style video of animal exercises.
 We have so much fun doing this one and it brings back memories from when I was a kid.
-Not every workout has to be super intense — my goal is to just keep the 30-minute exercise as part of my routine, so some days I opt for fun and easy with something like this.
+Not every workout has to be super intense — my goal is to just keep the best half hour workout videos as part of my routine, so some days I opt for fun and easy with something like this.
 Plus, it is a great way to introduce my son to exercising.